Esthetician Cover Letter Examples That Get You Hired in 2026

 Dear [Hiring Manager’s Name],

-Switching careers midstream is not impulsive.
-It is deliberate.
+Changing careers at this stage is a deliberate choice, not an impulsive one.
 After [number] years in [Previous Industry], I chose esthetics because I wanted my work to create visible, personal impact.

 During my certification at [School Name], I completed advanced modules in chemical exfoliation and sanitation compliance.
 I treated over [number] clients in supervised clinics, focusing on acne-prone and sensitive skin types.

-In my former role, I managed deadlines, documented procedures, and worked directly with customers daily.
-Those communication skills now translate into clear consultations and transparent aftercare explanations.
+In my previous role, I managed deadlines, documented procedures, and worked directly with customers every day.
+These communication skills now translate into clear consultations and transparent aftercare explanations.

 If you are looking for someone who chose this profession intentionally and approaches it with discipline, I would welcome the opportunity to discuss how I can contribute to [Spa Name].